What do we do?

 Stage 1 - Investigation

-What begin the task analysis by working with your team to understand what they do, whether they're following best practice and the recommended procedures, and any barriers or concerns they have.
+We work with your team to understand what they do, how they do it, whether they're following procedures, and any barriers or concerns they have.

 Stage 2 - Probability Modelling